-- How will other tasks be impacted by this one being completed or not completing it on time?
+- How will other tasks be impacted by this one getting completed or not completing it on time?

-To be able to answer these questions, it is important to be able to measure first.
-That’s why there are some agile kanban metrics that can be additionally used to estimate in kanban.
+To be able to answer these questions, it is essential to be able to measure first.

 How to Measure Kanban Performance

-Now that we examined how to estimate in kanban, it’s important to know how to measure kanban performance.
+Now that we examined how to estimate kanban, it’s essential to know how to measure kanban performance.

 You need to know how to measure kanban performance because it can help you make adjustments to your process or team.

-Kanban performance can be measured using the agile kanban metrics that we further explain in this article.
+Kanban performance can be measured using the agile kanban metrics we further explain in this article.

 Is There a Primary Metric in Kanban?

-The answer to that question is, it depends.
+The answer to that question is that it depends.

 It’s important to know that there is no “one-size-fits-all” metric.